gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 #### Infrastructure Team
 Another team within the software practitioner role is the infrastructure team.

 We’ve noted a few times in this lesson that your organization may use different titles or terms when defining your organizational structure.
 The term infrastructure team has significant variances across DoD teams.
 Other common terms you may see used to name this team are: Enterprise, IT Operations, Operations, or Platform.
-For the purposes of this lesson, we will be referring to this team as the Infrastructure team.
+For the purposes of this course, we will be referring to this team as the Infrastructure team.

 ### !callout-success
 ## Takeaway:
 Regardless of the terms you use, defining terms and recognizing the potential variability of those terms is _extremely_ important.
 ### !end-callout

 Your infrastructure team supports the ability for products (in this case applications) to be available in operations.
 Thus, your infrastructure team provides: